arildj78/GettingToBlinky/readme.md

 * Route Tracks
     * Track size
     * Use of vias and multiple layers
-* Create filled zones for ground and power
+* Create filled zones for ground (and power if the board had more layers)
 * Use the 3D-viewer
 * Use the Design Rules Check